MileHacker Logo

 Cooking Classes and Food Tours

 Some local chefs or guesthouses in Cefalù offer hands-on cooking classes.
 These typically focus on traditional Sicilian dishes like pasta making, preparing local sauces, or baking typical sweets.
-Food tours may involve tastings, market visits, and introductions to artisan producers.
+Food tours may require tastings, market visits, and introductions to artisan producers.

 Learn local techniques Taste fresh ingredients